 1. 2024 Ford Bronco and Bronco Raptor

-Let’s start from the newest member of the segment.
+Let’s start with the newest member of the segment.
 After 25 years, Ford brought back Bronco.
-Although the release was a bit late, the company did everything to make it worth of waiting.
+Although the release was a bit late, the company did everything to make it worth waiting for.
 The 2024 Ford Bronco rides on the BoF platform, which promises durability and off-road capability.
 It didn’t take too long before those characteristics were maximized to fulfill the potential.
 The Bronco Raptor is the ultimate upgrade.

 2. 2024 Ford Expedition